riabi1/riabi1/README.md

 ###

-<p align="left">Front End Developer</p>
+<p align="left">Fullstack Web Developer</p>

 ###

-<h5 align="left">"I am an active and dedicated front-end developer eager to take on challenging roles in highly technical environments.
-My goal is to contribute my expertise in Front-End Web Development to provide top-notch services to a forward-thinking company.
-I excel at translating customer vision into a functional and engaging web experience, effectively captivating and enhancing the user journey.
-My dedication and skill set position me to make a meaningful impact on projects and drive business success.".</h5>
+<h5 align="left">"I am a proactive and dedicated full stack web developer ready to tackle challenging roles in dynamic technical environments.
+My goal is to leverage my expertise in both front-end and back-end development to deliver exceptional solutions for innovative companies.
+I excel at transforming client requirements into robust web applications, ensuring seamless user experiences and optimized performance across platforms.
+With a strong commitment to quality and efficiency, I am poised to contribute effectively to project success and drive business growth.".</h5>

 ###